ToolVS

 Who Should Choose What?

-You work across multiple languages (JavaScript, TypeScript, Python, Go, Rust), want the best AI coding assistant integration (GitHub Copilot, Cursor is built on VS Code), or need a free solution.
-VS Code's remote development extensions (SSH, Dev Containers, Codespaces) make it the best editor for cloud-native development workflows.
+You work across multiple languages (JavaScript, TypeScript, Python, Go, Rust), want the best AI coding assistant ecosystem (GitHub Copilot, Cursor is built on VS Code), or need a free, high-quality editor.
+VS Code's remote development extensions make it the best choice for cloud-native workflows.

-You primarily write Java or Kotlin (IntelliJ IDEA is unmatched for JVM languages), build Android apps (Android Studio is based on IntelliJ), or work in Python (PyCharm's scientific computing and Django support is best-in-class).
+You primarily write Java or Kotlin (IntelliJ is unmatched for JVM languages), build Android apps, or work in Python (PyCharm's scientific computing and Django support is top-tier).
 The $249/year All Products Pack gives access to all JetBrains IDEs — worth it for professional developers who value deep language tooling.

 Is VS Code or JetBrains better for coding?